wmcbrine/PDCurses/vt/README.md

 https://www.gnu.org/software/screen/manual/html_node/Control-Sequences.html

-which may,  or may not,  work on your terminal (I've testes urxvt,  xterm, and QTerminal).
+which may,  or may not,  work on your terminal (I've tested urxvt,  xterm, and QTerminal).

 It assumes that 256 colors are available,  but it can use full RGB on